Ardeshir1988/BlogUI/README.md

 #BlogUI
-This project is frontend of my personal blog ardeshirahouri.ir which written in angular 7 And also backend part available on BlogBackend. this is my first effort in angular framework...
+This project is frontend of my personal blog <https://ardeshirahouri.ir> which written in angular 7 And also backend part available on BlogBackend. this is my first effort in angular framework...